Frequently Asked Questions

 The fee is $34.00 for each transaction that overdraws your account, up to $136 per day (which equals 4 overdraft fees).
 We do not charge the $34.00 fee, if after all transactions presented to your account in any given day are paid, your account balance is overdrawn $5 or less.

 What happens if I select no overdraft protection at all?

 If you have no form of overdraft protection, we will refuse to authorize everyday debit card transactions and ATM transactions that would overdraw the account (unless you have an Automatic Cash Reserve (ACR) alternative).
 There is no charge by us for declining these transactions.

 We will also return checks and Automated Clearing House (ACH) transactions and reject recurring debit card transactions that would overdraw your account (unless you have a Linked Deposit Account or Automatic Cash Reserve alternative).
-We charge a $34.00 fee for returning checks and Automated Clearing House (ACH) transactions.

 If I decide on Overdraft Privilege, do I need to put this in place at account opening?

 Yes, you must advise us at account opening which option best meets your needs.
 However you can opt out or decline Overdraft Privilege at any time as well as select or opt in Overdraft Privilege.